Inside The Navy’s Top Aggressor Squadron That Is About To Trade Its Hornets For Super Hornets

 VFC-12 will not be the first to use the Super Hornet in the adversary role, with Topgun already operating a handful of early examples.
 VFC-12 should receive its first “Rhino” in February, with a dozen due to be on the flight line by October as it completes a staggered transition, which will enable it to continue its important mission in the meantime.

 According to Hutter, the Super Hornets will give “Ambush” aircrews a better ability to detect targets at range, but also they will be harder to detect themselves, due to some of the low observable design features of the Super Hornet.
 “The Hornet is easier to ‘see’ than a Super Hornet,” he says.
 There are negatives though.
 “Seeing a different aircraft at the merge is helpful for fleet aviators.
 Most squadrons only ever see Super Hornets when they’re fighting.”

-To make its Super Hornets look like realistic bandits, some remarkable special adversary schemes are being lined up for the new VFC-12 jets.
+To make its Super Hornets look like realistic bandits, some remarkable special adversary schemes are being lined up for the new VFC-12 jets by Grant Little.
 Painting these aircraft differently compared to standard gray fleet jets will be more important than ever to help distinguish the bad guys.
 With a host of incredible suggested Russian and Chinese liveries on the drawing board, VFC-12 is well placed to retain its position flying some of the coolest-looking jets in the Navy, as well as upping its game to retain its standing as the Navy’s premier adversary squadron.
 We will be featuring a full set of the proposed VFC-12 Super Hornet schemes as a follow up to this exclusive story very soon.